Spring in Greenville, SC

 10. Celebrate Spring Holidays

-Spring holidays are extra special in Greenville, with events to make every moment memorable.
-Hunt for Easter eggs at a community egg hunt, then build the perfect Easter basket with local sweets from River Street Sweets, Byrd's Famous Cookies, and LaRue Fine Chocolate.
-You can also catch the sunrise service at the picturesque Pretty Place online, as the organizers live-stream it virtually.
+Celebrate Easter with community egg hunts, then build the perfect Easter basket with local treats from River Street Sweets, Byrd’s Famous Cookies, and LaRue Fine Chocolate.
+You can also attend the annual sunrise service at Pretty Place, or catch it online as it's livestreamed.

 A male and female couple shopping for jewelry at a local Greenville boutique.